Chondria/SiB/docs/from-transaction-to-block.md

 We also got exposed to software libraries and implementation facilitating these processes.

-To learn more about how transactions and blocks are handled in substrate, check out these resources:
+To learn more about how transactions and blocks are handled in Substrate, check out these resources:

 - [Extrinsic Wiki](https://url)